fiersk17/tokenAPI/Ethplorer-API.md

 **Examples**

-Shows top 50 of the most active tokins for the last 30 days period:
+Shows top 50 of the most active tokens for the last 30 days period:

     /getTopTokens?apiKey=freekey
 ***